jellik0468/big-brain/UIUX.md

 If a session is active, the sesion control screen is displayed, where admin can see the sessionId, current question number, and time remaining for that specific question.
 Also button to advance question and stop session.
 When user click stop session either in this session control page, or dashboard page.
 In other words, a session is inactive, the session control page will become admin result page, if no player have ever joined, error msg will shown as there is no point showing, else admin will be able to see the session results.

+If a game has useAdvancedScoring on admin will see a description of how it is calculated on the result page.

 Join / Play page
 The join and play page is made dark blue to feel a bit arcade.